 Hours: Saturday, June 16 from 9 a.m. to 1 p.m. (closed Sunday, June 17)

 Monday, June 18 – Thursday, June 21 from 8 a.m. to 5 p.m.

 Closing: Thursday, June 21 at close of business

 "Businesses and non-profit organizations of any size may borrow up to $2 million to repair or replace damaged or destroyed real estate, machinery and equipment, inventory, and other business assets," said Terri Denison, SBA's Georgia district director.

 The SBA may increase a loan up to 20 percent of the total amount of disaster damage to real estate and/or leasehold improvements, as verified by SBA, to make improvements that lessen the risk of property damage by future disasters of the same kind.

 For small businesses, small agricultural cooperatives, small aquaculture businesses and most private nonprofit organizations of all sizes, the SBA offers Economic Injury Disaster Loans (EIDLs) to help meet working capital needs caused by the disaster.
 EIDL assistance is available regardless of whether the business suffered any physical property damage.

-Individuals and businesses unable to visit the Center may also obtain information and loan applications by calling the SBA's Customer Service Center at 1-800-659-2955 (1-800-877-8339 for the deaf and hard-of-hearing), or by sending an email to [email protected].
-Loan applications can also be downloaded from the SBA's website at www.sba.gov.
+Individuals and businesses unable to visit the Center in person may obtain information and loan applications by calling the SBA's Customer Service Center at 1-800-659-2955 (1-800-877-8339 for the deaf and hard-of-hearing), or by sending an email to [email protected].
+Loan applications can also be downloaded from www.sba.gov.
 Completed applications should be returned to the Center or mailed to: U.S. Small Business Administration, Processing and Disbursement Center, 14925 Kingsport Road, Fort Worth, TX 76155.